Journal of Unification Studies Vol. 11, 2010 - Pages 1-38; Revised September 2019

 God’s love is to become one with them at the time and place of their first lovemaking on their wedding night...
 God would already be feeling the joy of the ideal of creation through the connection of love, life and lineage.
 In response to God’s joy, man and woman feel pleasure in making love.
 I am referring to the marriage and union of Adam and Eve.

-In this context, Rev. Moon teaches the paramount role of the sexual organs.
+In this context, Rev. Moon taught the paramount role of the sexual organs.
 They are the place of God’s greatest investment, the ultimate holy place, and the “palace of love.”
 God took great care in creating their physiology, to make the experience of love-making complete and spiritually connected to God.

 What perfects man and woman?
 Married life: where the concave and convex of man and woman are unified, focused on love...
 Looking from a structural point of view at the entire human body, there is nothing like the sexual organs.
 They were created to be the nucleus of the whole.
 In the process of creation, God invested the greatest effort into them.